A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Proof of Theorem

 Moreover, for all $\gamma\in N-\{1\}$ and all simplices $\Delta$ of $X$, there is $Y\in\bbY_*$ and $\gamma_Y\in\Gamma_Y^\theta$ so that $c(\gamma_Y \gamma)<c(\gamma)$ and either \begin{itemize} \item $\Delta\subseteq \fix(\Gamma_Y^\theta)$, or $\gamma \Delta\subseteq \fix(\Gamma_Y^\theta)$, or \item $d_Y(\Delta,\gamma \Delta)>\frak T(\theta)$ (and the quantity is defined). \end{itemize} \end{lemma}

-\begin{proof} We note that the proof of this result is a minor variation of the proof of \cite[Corollary 3.6]{DFDT}.
-The key difference is that here we must consider simplicies rather than just single vertices.
+\begin{proof} We note that the proof of this result is a minor variation of the proof of \cite[Corollary 4.6]{DFDT}.
+The key difference is that here we must consider simplices rather than just single vertices.

 The proof in the present annular case is identical, verbatim, to the proof in the general case (Lemma~\ref{lem:short_less_complex}), so we postpone the proof until then. \end{proof}

 Lemma \ref{lem:i=-2_rotating_family} will be used in combination with Lemma~\ref{lem:fi} to choose a finite-index subgroup $H$ of $MCG(S)$, and an $H$--invariant coloring of the subsurfaces, as follows.